 Lone Star College (LSC) facilities are located in the northern sections of the City of Houston, Harris County, and Montgomery County.
 These facilities are home to the majority of LSC's classrooms, libraries, conference centers, daycares, and administrative offices.
-General public hours for most Lone Star College facilities are 8 a.m. to 10 p.m., Monday through Friday, with the exception of the System Office, whose business hours are 8 a.m. to 5 p.m., Monday through Friday.
+General public hours for most Lone Star College facilities are 8 a.m. to 10 p.m., Monday through Friday, except for the System Office, whose business hours are 8 a.m. to 5 p.m., Monday through Friday.
 Certain areas may have restricted access due to security necessity.
-Access to these areas are controlled by card readers and or monitored by security cameras.
+Access to these areas is controlled by card readers and/or monitored by security cameras.